 🏖 Suggested read: Cancun or Cozumel For Families?
 An Honest Comparison to HELP you Choose!

-The seaweed season in Mexico lasts from April to October.
-Seaweed is a type of algae that reproduces continuously in the ocean throughout the year.
+The seaweed season in Mexico runs from April to October every year.
+Seaweed is a type of algae that reproduces continuously throughout the year in the ocean.
 It does, however, reproduce more quickly in warmer climates.

 During the seaweed season, which lasts from April to October, all of Mexico’s major tourist destinations on the Caribbean coast, including Cancun and Tulum, receive large amounts of sargassum.
 However, due to geographical conditions, visitors to Cozumel will find its western coast free of sargassum for most of the year, regardless of the season.

-That’s why, popular tourist destinations such as Cancun, Tulum, and Playa del Carmen, as well as the east coast of Cozumel, will face a huge sargassum crisis in the coming months (April to October).
+That’s why, popular tourist destinations such as Cancun, Tulum, and Playa del Carmen, as well as the east coast of Cozumel, will face a huge sargassum crisis in 2023 (March 2023 to September 2023).

 The southwestern side of Cozumel, due to its natural geographical features, is the best place to stay on the island for people who want sargassum-free beaches.